Kyomian/cs3243/informed-search.md

 f(n) = h(n) = Estimated cost of cheapest path from n to goal.

 Complete?
 Yes, if b is finite.
 Optimal?
 No. Time complexity?
 O(b^m) Space complexity?
 O(b^m)

+<b>QNS</b>: Why is greedy best-first search not optimal?
+What info does it ignore?<br>
+<b>ANS</b>: how far it is from the start; it only takes into account of how far it is from the goal...